Faster and smarter in the app... Open app

 8th

-April is a great time to go to the Netherlands - that's because of the tulips, which just about start to come out in March but are at their glorious technicolour best in April.
+April is a great time to go to the Netherlands, and that's because of the tulips.
+They start to come out in March, but are at their glorious technicolour best in April.

-That means the Keukenhof Gardens are open.
-You can head out from the city to the tulip fields for a visit, and Amsterdam holds its tulip festival all through the month.
+That means the gorgeous Keukenhof Gardens are open.
+You can head out from Amsterdam to the tulip fields for a visit, and the city holds its own tulip festival all through the month.
 Amsterdam is a great city break any time of year, but April sees it at its beautiful blooming best so if you're planning a trip, now's the time.

-We visited Amsterdam a few years ago to make our video guide for visitors to the city - follow the link below for a general tour guide, or watch our video for an unusual video tour of one of its most infamous attractions.
+We visited Amsterdam a few years ago to make our video guide for visitors to the city.
+Take a look at the travel guide or watch our video tour of one of its most infamous attractions – the Red Light District.

 |